-Although we live in an age where focus is on convenience, creating a meal completely from scratch is not only personally gratifying to see each component come together in perfect harmony, but the quality of a meal created without using pre-made ingredients is fresher and tastes better.
+Although we live in an age where focus is on convenience, creating a meal completely from scratch is gratifying.
+The quality of a meal created without using pre-made ingredients is fresher and tastes better.

-The original recipe has you puree the carrots with sauteed shallots and a little bit of cream, but I felt the filling would be smoother if I also pureed the ricotta and other ingredients right into it.
-My homemade ricotta was very thick and wouldn’t have yielded a smooth filling had I just mixed it by hand (and also the carrots would be less smooth as well).
+The original recipe has you puree the carrots with sautéed shallots and a little bit of cream.
+I felt the filling would be smoother if I also pureed the ricotta and other ingredients together as well.

 Carrot-Ricotta Ravioli with Herbed Butter